mollygove/WK2HW-Gove-Portfolio/README.md

 I have designed the start of my coding portfolio.
 The purpose is to showcase what skills I have learned to employers.
 Portfolio's are a potential employers source to see my work and show my thoughts behind the processes.

 We have touched on flexbox, media queries, and CSS variables.
-Placeholders have been used in areas.

 ## Usage